carpentries/carpentries.org/content/about-us/governance/_index.md

 ## Carpentries Bylaws and Policies

 [The Carpentries Bylaws can be found here](/governance/carpentries_inc_bylaws.pdf).
-As well as our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html), we have several other policies that govern how we operate, [including our Privacy Policy, our instructor 'no-show' policy and others](https://docs.carpentries.org/topic_folders/policies/index.html).
+As well as our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html), we have several other policies that govern how we operate, [including our Privacy Policy, our Instructor 'no-show' policy and others](https://docs.carpentries.org/topic_folders/policies/index.html).

 ### Past Governance Members